manorrock/azure-examples/appservice/tomcat-app-insights/README.md

 ## Redeploy the web application with Application Insights enabled

-Now everything is be ready for Application Insights to be enabled.
+Now everything is ready for Application Insights to be enabled.
 We will redeploy the example with the Application Insights connection string added.

-Note the Application Insights connection string environment variable was created earlier when you created the Application Insights component.
+*Note* the Application Insights connection string environment variable was created earlier when you created the Application Insights component.

 Execute the command line below to do so: